Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/01-Introduction.md

 planned to implement cutting edge techniques like Deep-$Q$ networks, A3C, and Deep-SARSA as a baseline.
-With no original experience with reinforcement learning, we spent a great deal of time understanding, debugging, and training our first baseline (and its variants), Deep-$Q$.
+With no original experience with reinforcement learning, we spent a great deal of time understanding, debugging, and implementing Deep-$Q$ as a baseline.
 Having underestimated the hardware requirements of genetic optimization on this task, we simply ran out of time.